Bill of Lading

 Pickup and Delivery Information

 Every BOL should clearly state the pick-up and delivery locations, as well as the exact time of pick-up and the approximated time of delivery.
 It should also include contact information for the receiver, such as a contact phone number.
-Make sure to check the details – a typo in the address or phone number could cause delays in the transport and receiving of your car, truck, or SUV.
+Ensure to check the details – a typo in the address or phone number could cause delays in transporting and receiving your car, truck, or SUV.

 General Vehicle Information